-Add Wireless Click to start the wizard and skip to page 48.
+Add Wireless Click to start the wizard and refer to "Wi-Fi Protected Setup Wizard" on page 41.
 Device Wizard:

 WPS Button

 You can also simply press the WPS button on the side of the router, and then press the WPS button on your wireless client to automatically connect without logging into the router.